Pereemnik/rsschool-cv/cv.md

 * Address: Russia, Kaliningrad
 * Phone: 79097793737
 * Email: vacick@gmail.com
+* Discord: @Pereemnik

 ## About Me
+I am organized and methodical individual.
+I have an active and dynamic approach to work and getting things done.
+I willing to learn and develop new skills in the IT field.
 I have a small business selling dairy products.
-I would like to try myself in the IT field.
+I like playing ping pong and cycling.
 ## Education
 [Adyghe State University](https://www.adygnet.ru/), economist-manager